CHANGING THE WORLD ONE NOTE AT A TIME!

 However, photographs and DVD's can be purchased a few weeks after production.

-• Do not bring or use an ipad, “tablet” or gaming devise in the theatre.
+• Do not bring or use an ipad, “tablet” or gaming devise into the theatre.

 If one feels using a device like this is necessary to occupy a child's time, then maybe they are too young to bring to the theatre.